spoddutur/spark-notes/spark-as-distributed-sql-via-thrift-server.md

 - [Use beeline to connect to Spark tables](https://community.hortonworks.com/questions/32810/spark-temporary-table-is-not-shown-in-beeline.html)

 ### Appendix:
-I ran the example code in amazon EMR cluster.
+1. I ran the example code in amazon EMR cluster.
 If you are doing this in a stand-alone cluster or local-node managing it manually, this is how you'll start SparkThrift Server:
 	- Set SPARK_HOME to point to your spark install directory
 	- Start ThriftServer in remote with proper master url "spark://_IPADDRESS_:7077" where 7077 is the default port of spark-master:
 ```markdown
 $SPARK_HOME/sbin/start-thriftserver.sh --master spark://<_IP-ADDRESS_>:7077
 starting org.apache.spark.sql.hive.thriftserver.HiveThriftServer2, logging to /Users/surthi/Downloads/spark-2.1.1-bin-hadoop2.7/logs/spark-surthi-org.apache.spark.sql.hive.thriftserver.HiveThriftServer2-1-P-Sruthi.local.out
 ```

+2. If you are interested in learning more details about other SQL-on-Hadoop frameworks like Hive, Cloudier Impala, Presto etc.. [this] is a good link to refer to.